-Click here to review a SAMPLE POST AUDIT CLAIMS POLICY.
+Click to review a SAMPLE POST AUDIT CLAIMS POLICY.

 - Always reject out of hand all post audits that are not documented.
 Just as your customer will not pay an invoice without proof of delivery, you need the paperwork that supports these claims.
 Explain to the retailer that by your corporate policy, and in compliance with Sarbanes Oxley, the company has a policy of not accepting not fully documented charges.

-- Simplify and clarify your sales and promotion offer sheets, removing any gray areas open for interpretation (i.e., promotions based on ship date, order date, receipt date or a combination thereof).
+- Simplify and clarify your sales and promotion offer sheets, removing any gray areas open for interpretation (i.e., promotions based on the ship date, order date, receipt date, or a combination thereof).
 It is crucial to get your sales/marketing departments involved to tighten internal control of sales agreements.

-- Don’t delay in addressing post audit claims.
-You will quickly run-out your stated grace period and may end up writing off the charge.
-On receipt of claims, send the auditor a letter stating your policy, underlining the Investigation Grace Period and insisting they not deduct until you complete your research.
-View the Sample Post Audit Claims Policy, from which you may get some best practice ideas.
+- Don’t delay in addressing post-audit claims.
+You will quickly age beyond the grace period and may end up writing off the charges.
+On receipt of claims, send the auditor a letter stating your policy, underlining your Investigation grace period, and insist they not deduct until you complete your research.
+View the Sample Post Audit Claims Policy, from which you may get some best-practice ideas.

-- Avoid periodic settlements as your deduction strategy.
-It’s tempting to take the easy way out and accept these settlements since a single post-audit claim can cover a hundred transactions.
-A package settlement is appealing but doesn’t get to the heart of the problem and will encourage more deductions, especially gray areas subject to misinterpretation.
-Insist that each claim is documented, research them and demand repayment for those that are invalid.
+- Avoid periodic package settlements as your deduction clean-up strategy.
+It sounds appealing but you lose a lot of money in what you don't collect, it doesn’t get to the heart of the problems that caused the deductions and will encourage more deductions.
+Insist that each claim be documented, then research them, and demand repayment for those that are invalid.

 - Lastly, be consistent with your policy and enforcement, as the word will quickly spread among post auditors that your company is not a pushover, but a principled business that insists on being treated fairly.